+'''

-installc --launcher.ini silent-install.ini -log log_file_path_and_name
+./installc --launcher.ini silent-install.ini -log log_file_path_and_name installc --launcher.ini silent-install.ini -log log file path and name

+'''

 After installation is complete, configure your repositories.
-For more information on installing Installation Manager silently, see the topic on silently installing packages using the Installation Manager installer, which is in the information center for IBM Installation Manager.
+For more information on installing Installation Manager silently, see the topic on silently installing packages using the Installation Manager installer that is in the information center for IBM Installation Manager.

 - 4. Ensure that the latest version of the Installation Manager package is selected, and click Next. - 5.
 Accept the terms in the license agreements, and click Next.
-The program will create the directory for your installation. - 6.
+The program creates the directory for your installation. - 6.
 Click Next. - 7.
 Review the summary information, and click Install.
-Review the results: - If the installation is successful, the program displays a message indicating that installation is successful. - If the installation is not successful, click View Log File to troubleshoot the problem.
+Review the results: - If the installation is successful, the program displays a message indicating that the installation is successful. - If the installation is not successful, click View Log File to troubleshoot the problem.

-- 8. If you are using local repositories to install and maintain the product, configure each local repository in Installation Manager.
-If you are using the web-based repositories to install and maintain the product, go to the topic on "Installing the product with the GUI" on page 26 or "Installing the product silently" on page 28.
+- 8. If you are using local repositories to install and maintain the product, configure each local repository in Installation Manager. - If you are using the web-based repositories to install and maintain the product, go to the topic on "Installing the product with the GUI" on page 36 or "Installing the product silently" on page 38.
 Otherwise, perform the following actions: - a.
 Unpack the compressed file containing the repository to a directory on your system. - b.
 Add the local repository to your Installation Manager preferences: - 1) In the top menu, click File > Preferences. - 2) Select Repositories. - 3) Click Add Repository. - 4) Enter the path to the repository.config file in the local directory into which you unpacked the repository files.
 For example, enter the following:

-C:\repositories\edge80\local-repositories
+/var/repositories/edge85/local-repositories C:\repositories\edge85\local-repositories

 - c.
 Click OK.

 - d.
 Click Apply.

 - e.
 Click OK.

 - f.
 Close Installation Manager.
 Click File > Exit.

-- Configure it to install and maintain the Load Balancer product.
+- Configure Installation Manager to install and maintain the Load Balancer product.